 Check out the gorgeous color of these tubers!
 This is the first thing I ever made with purple sweet potatoes.
 When I saw them at the grocery store, I was immediately attracted to them as they were such a stunning shade of purple.
 When they bake, they do mellow out a bit to almost a burgundy but still beautiful nonetheless.
 For anyone wondering like I had before trying them, I can’t detect any difference in flavor between these and the more common orange sweet potatoes.

-I know that this guacamole recipe is perhaps not authentic, but it my go-to recipe especially when I am low on groceries and don’t have the fresh add-ins like cilantro.
+I know that this guacamole recipe is perhaps not authentic, but it’s my go-to recipe especially when I am low on groceries and don’t have the fresh add-ins like cilantro.
 And while I do enjoy cilantro, I really don’t miss it in this recipe.
 I love the simplicity of this and how versatile it is.
-It’s fabulous for dipping potato wedges of any kind in, especially where there aren’t chunks of tomato to hinder your scooping.

 - Make sure your oven is at the right temperature before placing the wedges in the oven.
 I highly recommend buying an oven thermometer.
 Ovens are notorious for being liars, and while they may display a temperature on the panel, the actual temperature may be much different inside.